Greatest Norwich City Players Ever | Top 10 Legends

-After an incredible season in the English Championship, Norwich City are back into the Premier League for the 2019-20 season.
+After an incredible season in the English Championship, Norwich City are back into the Premier League again.
 The club was founded in 1902 and since 1935, Norwich have played their home games at Carrow Road.
 Norwich have won the League Cup twice, in 1962 and 1985.
 Many great players have donned the Canaries’ top over the years.
 In this article, we will have a look at some of the greatest Norwich City players ever.

 Taking into account various factors like skill, impact on the club, longevity, passion, etc, here are the 10 greatest Norwich City players ever.

 Welsh international Mark Bowen was with Norwich City for nine years from July 1987 until the summer of 1996.
 He played in both full-back positions, sweeper, up-front and all positions across midfield for club and country.